 Can dogs eat grapes?

 This might be one you’ve already been warned about before.
 Dogs can absolutely not have any grapes or raisins.
-They can cause kidney failure in dogs and should be avoided at all costs.
+They contain a toxic substance that can cause kidney failure in dogs and should be avoided at all costs.

 Can dogs eat kiwi?